adrikei/notijob/README.md

 Run the following:
 `$ npm install`

-And you're good to go. `$ node app` to run it!

-As of this latest commit, it still doesn't keep looking for them openings, in the future, it will look for openings every x amount of time
+And you're good to go. `$ node app <time>` to run it! time is the amount of time in which you want the script to look for openings, in minutes `$ node app 60` will make it check for openings every 60 minutes.

 ### Configuration